An Adaptive Neuro-Controller Developed for a Prosthetic Hand Wrist: Results and Discussions

 \subsection{Experimental validation}

 The experimental setup for the constructed model of the wrist and hand, along with its electronic components, is illustrated in fig. \ref{exp_setup}.
 An ArUco marker affixed to the hand facilitated the tracking of its poses throughout the experimentation process.
 The setup included four stepper motors, two motor drivers, a 3D depth camera, and an Arduino controller for real-time operation.
 Additionally, ROS and MATLAB software were employed for tracking the ArUco poses and executing the control scheme, respectively.
-The hand pose tracking system utilized an ArUco marker-based approach in conjunction with a depth camera.
-In this study, the camera operated at a resolution of 1280$\times$720 pixels, which provided sufficient detail for real-time tracking of the marker during wrist motion experiments.

 Four peripheral tendons were employed to facilitate rotational movements in four distinct directions.
 Tendons 1 and 2 were activated to achieve radial deviation of the wrist, while tendons 4 and 5 were responsible for movements in the ulnar direction.
 Additionally, tendons 1 and 4 were utilized to manage extension motions, whereas flexion was controlled by tendons 2 and 5.
 The lowest disc (disc 1) was affixed to a stable platform, and the highest disc (disc 5) was attached to the hand.
 Motion of hand in all directions are shown in fig. \ref{exp_motions} (a) - (l).
-The errors in motions of the above mentioned motions are shown in fig. \ref{exp_traj}.
-In the course of the experimentation, the average RMSE values of deflection, settling time, and steady-state error of all directions were measured as $5.66\times 10^{-3}~ m$, $1.58~s$, and $8.05\times 10^{-3}~m$ respectively.
-The results distinctly demonstrated that the error values encountered during the experimental phase were considerably higher than those noted in the simulation study.
-A key reason for the elevated error margin observed in the experimental phase was the reduced stiffness of the springs employed in the wrist segment.
+The errors in motions of the above mentioned motions are shown in fig. \ref{exp_errors} (a) - (d).
+In the course of the experimentation, the average RMSE values of deflection, settling time, and steady-state error of all directions were measured as $0.05~ m$, $1.35~s$, and $0.031~m$ respectively.
+The results were considerably higher than those noted in the simulation study.
+However, the settling time was obtained below 1.5 s demonstrating its computational efficiency during real-time applications.
+A key reason for the elevated error margin observed in the experimental phase was the reduced stiffness of the springs.
+In order to validate the adaptiveness of the controller during an application of external unknown forces, we gave an external force using a human hand while the prosthetic hand was moving in radial deviation and flexion directions as shown in fig. \ref{exp_motions} (m) - (r).
+The errors in motions during application of external disturbances are shown in fig. \ref{exp_errors} (e) - (f).
+Average RMSE value of the motions during the application of disturbances was obtained as $0.061~ m$.
+The ability of the controller to function as an adaptive controller has been demonstrated through the achievement of a significantly reduced RMSE value.